The Best Electric Tankless Water Heaters of 2023

 • Model: ECO 11

-• Maximum Flow Rate: 3.1 GPM
+• Maximum flow rate: 3.1 GPM

-• Affordable unit that saves up to 50 percent on annual hot water costs
+• Affordable unit that saves up to 50 percent on annual hot-water costs

 • Highly efficient model provides simultaneous heat for a shower and low-flow sink

-• Self-modulating technology provides stable temperature output
+• Self-modulating technology provides stable temperature output while saving energy

-• Some complaints about warranty and customer service
+• Some complaints about warranty claims

-Best Electric Tankless Water Heater Stiebel
+Rheem RETEX-36 Performance Tankless Water Heater

 Photo: amazon.com